 We have a great deal to celebrate.
-Not only did an external independent review panel award the project the highest possible rating recently, but we also started our final countdown to new hospital commissioning.
+Not only did an external independent review panel award the project the highest possible rating recently, but we've also started our final countdown to new hospital commissioning.
 Read the Trust’s press release here.

 However, there’s a phenomenal amount of work to do before we can move our patients in at the end of the year.
-So, to let you know what’s happening with this historic event, we’ll be providing regular updates.
+So, to let you know what’s happening with this historic event, we’ll be providing updates.

 Images of the new hospital are uploaded here on a regular basis

 In parallel with the move to the new hospital, the Trust is modernising the way in which communicates with the local community.
 The remaining sirens will be decommissioned and replaced with the Thames Valley Alert system.
 Learn more here